realvnc-labs/rportcli/docs/content/get-started/02-authorization.md

 Test the connection by executing `rportcli me`.

+Rportcli looks for the config file at `\$HOME/.config/rportcli/config.json` (for Linux and macOS) or `C:\Users\<CurrentUserName>\.config\rportcli\config.json` (for Windows).
+If the current user has no home folder, RportCli will look for a config file next to the current binary location.

+You can override config path by providing an environment variable CONFIG_PATH, e.g.
+`CONFIG_PATH=/tmp/config.json rportcli init`.

 ## by API token

+The easiest and most flexible way to authenticate with the rportd server is to use an API token stored as environment variable.
+Using `RPORT_API_TOKEN` will bypass two-factor authentication, allowing the rport cli to be used in automated scenarios.

+Also, if using RPORT_API_TOKEN then the config file will be ignored completed, so the `RPORT_API_URL` must be used.

 If you have created an API token for your user account, put the following variables to your environment:
 `RPORT_API_TOKEN`, `RPORT_API_URL`, `RPORT_API_USER`.